What is a Doubleheader in Baseball?

 doubleheader rules

-While seven-inning doubleheaders are the new rules in the land in 2020 and 2021, there are other rules to know.
 The first rule is that if the first game goes into extra innings, the second game can’t start until the first event’s conclusion via 30-minutes after the last pitch.
 To help speed up extra-inning games in 2021, MLB now adds a runner at second base to promote runs.

 Another rule within the doubleheader is that the same two teams are only allowed to play against each other.
 For example, the St. Louis Cardinals can’t play game one against the Colorado Rockies and then play game two against the Los Angeles Dodgers.
 Both games need to be against the same opponent.